holographicSol/SatIO/README.md

                                                         Sun Rise

       Use case: Its a PLC, use your imagination.
 Automate all the things.
-Robots, flying machines and automation, or data for local LLM's.
+Robots, flying machines and automation, or to provide data to local LLM's over serial.

-      Flexibility: The system is designed to be highly flexible, so that input/output/calculations of all kinds can be turned on/off. for
+      Flexibility: The system is designed to be highly flexible, so that input/output/calculations of all kinds can be turned on/off.

       Port Controller: Port controller to turn pins high/low according to instructions received from master.

       UI: Allows programming matrix switch logic and tuning for individual use cases.
 Emphasis to importancec, clarity, consistency.

       Summary: Over one quintillion possible combinations of stackable logic accross 20 switches for a general purpose part, subsystem or standalone device.

       Whats to gain?
 From this project I intend to have reusable, general purpose parts, namely a programmable navigation system, control pad and port controller that I can use for other projects in the future.
-For now I imagine each part will be an I2C device and some parts like SatIO will have both master and slave modes for flexibility accross differnt project requirements.
+For now I imagine each part# will be an I2C device and some parts like SatIO will have both master and slave modes for flexibility accross differnt project requirements.

 -----